borodust/borodust.github.io/_posts/2017-05-02-lisp-delivery.md

 ## Quicklisp

-Users that would like to take a deep look into how a game actually works will appreciate this method of delivery.
+Users that would like to take a deep look into how game actually works will appreciate this method of delivery.
 Sharing CL code through Quicklisp is awesome, but couple of problems arise: what if our code depends on a foreign dynamic library and how do we get access to game assets.